biicode/docs/c++/lib.rst

 Making your own library with biicode
 =====================================

-Follow this guide to develop your library along with biicode wether if it's tiny or huge, these are basic steps to go.
+Follow this guide to develop your library along with biicode wether if it's tiny or huge.
+These are basic steps to go.

 .. code-block:: bash